AstarNetwork/astar-docs/docs/xcm/integration/add-to-portal.md

 }
 ```

-## Define the methods for the XCM transferring and the getter for fetching asset balance
+## Define Methods for XCM Transfers and Fetching Asset Balances

-1. Create a class (Repository) that inherits from [XcmRepository](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/XcmRepository.ts) class and define the logic under `getTransferCall` and `getTokenBalance` methods [(e.g.)](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/xcm/AcalaXcmRepository.ts).
+1. Create a class (Repository) that inherits from the [XcmRepository](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/XcmRepository.ts) class and define the logic under `getTransferCall` and `getTokenBalance` methods [(e.g.)](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/xcm/AcalaXcmRepository.ts).
 2. Export the Repository class in [/src/v2/repositories/implementations/index.ts](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/index.ts)
 3. Add the Repository at [XcmRepositoryConfiguration](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/config/xcm/XcmRepositoryConfiguration.ts#L11) object variable.

 ## Requirements for creating a PR

-1. Deposit and withdrawal transactions have each been tested on Astar Portal.
+1. You've tested deposit and withdrawal functions on Astar Portal.
-2. Deposit and withdrawal transactions have additionally been tested with the `minBridgeAmount`.
+2. Deposit and withdrawal functions have additionally been tested with the `minBridgeAmount`.
-3. Developers have tested withdrawing assets to wallet accounts that have 0 balance of the assets being withdrawn (to check whether `minBridgeAmount` is higher than `Existential Deposit` defined on the origin chain).
+3. You've tested withdrawal of assets to accounts that have 0 balance of the assets being withdrawn (to check whether `minBridgeAmount` is higher than `Existential Deposit` defined on the origin chain).
-4. Submit the Subscan link for transaction details of the XCM transfers for all assets you've registered.
+4. You've included Subscan link(s) to the XCM transaction details, for each of the assets you've registered.
-5. Deploy the forked app and submit the staging URL([ref](../../builder-guides/integration_toolings/deploy-astar-portal.md)).
+5. And finally, have deployed the forked app, and submitted the staging URL([ref](../../builder-guides/integration_toolings/deploy-astar-portal.md)).